Kracken256/project-dune/README.md

 }
 ```

-The Dune ransomware class contains two important methods.
+The Dune ransomware class contains two essential methods.
 The attack method and the constructor.
 The constructor accepts several required arguments to tell the malware how to behave (Ex: what crypto address to demand).
-The most important parameter is the PEM formatted RSA key.
+The most critical parameter is the PEM formatted RSA key.
 The RSA public key must be valid, or behavior is not guaranteed.
 The class requires a string vector containing absolute or relative file paths to be supplied to create many ransom notes.
-More, the better.
+The more, the better.
 The class also takes an argument specifying the amount and type of cryptocurrency to be ransomed.
 It also accepts a message to include in the ransom file and can be left as an empty string.
-Also, there is an email parameter to have so that the victim can contact the ransomer.
+Also, there is an email parameter so the victim can contact the ransomer.

 ## Notes
-The attack method creates a thread that will encrypt all files in the background.
-Since this could take a while, you will need to create a while loop to wait until verify_done returns true.
+The attack method creates a thread to encrypt all files in the background.
+Since this could take a while, you must create a while loop to wait until verify_done returns `true`.
 Remember to sleep between calls to it, or it will slow the encryption.
-You must do this to keep the thread alive, or encryption will likely result in corrupt files and no profit.
+It would be best if you did this to keep the thread alive, or encryption will likely result in corrupt files and no profit.

 Example:
 ```cpp